-Sensory integration therapy (SIT) usually involves activities that provide vestibular, proprioceptive, and tactile stimuli, which are selected to match specific sensory processing deficits of the child.
+The goal of SI therapy is to improve the way the brain processes and adapts to sensory information, as opposed to teaching specific skills.
+The therapy usually involves activities that provide vestibular, proprioceptive, and tactile stimuli, which are selected to match specific sensory processing deficits of the child.
 This type of therapy requires activities that consist of full body movements employing different kinds of equipment such as textured mitts, brushes, balls, carpets squares, scooter boards, ramps, swings and bounce pads.
-It is believed that SIT does not teach higher level skills, but enhances the sensory processing abilities of the patient to acquire them.
-Sensory Integration therapy is used as a treatment for children with learning disabilities and other behavioral disorders (e.g. autism, attention deficit disorder, fragile X syndrome and developmental delay).
+It is believed that SI therapy does not teach higher level skills, but enhances the sensory processing abilities of the patient to acquire them.

-Treatment sessions are usually delivered in a one-on-one setting by occupational therapists with special training from university curricula, clinical practice, and mentorship in the theory, techniques and assessment tools unique to sensory integration therapy.
+Treatment sessions are usually delivered in a one-on-one setting by occupational therapists with special training from university curricula, clinical practice, and mentorship in the theory, techniques and assessment tools unique to SI theory.
 The sessions are often provided as part of a comprehensive occupational therapy or cognitive rehabilitation therapy treatment plan and may last for more than one year.

 Auditory Integration (AI) Therapy

 AI therapy (also known as AI training, auditory enhancement training, audio-psycho-phonology) is an intervention developed to correct or improve auditory hypersensitivity, distortions, and delays in the signals that interfere with an individual’s ability to process auditory information normally.
 Inconsistencies and distortions in the way sounds are perceived can make it difficult to interpret auditory stimuli.
 In addition, the ears must work together in a coordinated fashion.
 If the hearing in one ear is different than the other, the person may have auditory processing problems.
 This lack of coordination between the ears contributes to difficulties in following directions, comprehending what is said or read, and putting thoughts into words.
 Also, some people hear certain frequencies much better than other frequencies.
 When this occurs, the person perceives sounds in a distorted manner, may be easily distracted, and may have difficulty understanding auditory information.
-These auditory problems are thought to contribute to disorders such as learning disabilities, attention deficit, dyslexia, hyperactivity, central auditory processing disorder, sensory processing disorder, autism and pervasive developmental disorder.
+AI therapy has been proposed for individuals with a range of developmental and behavioral disorders, including learning disabilities, attention deficit and hyperactivity disorder, dyslexia, central auditory processing disorder, sensory processing disorder, and autism and pervasive developmental disorder.

 Although several methods have been developed, the most widely described is the Berard method.
 The Berard method involves listening to music through headphones that is specifically modified by the Earductor TM, or the Audiokinetron, the two current devices designed for Berard AIT.
 These devices modulate the music, and may be used to filter out specific frequencies.
 The training is provided for 30 minutes, twice a day for a total of 10 hours.
 Audio tests prior to training and after the first 5 hours of training indicate whether any narrow band filters may be used.
 The minimum age is 3 years and there is no upper limit.